 through all pages, blog posts and comments from all spaces, we are left with a list of unused attachments.

-Both the search background process and its in-memory result are unique within the Confluence instance and all administrators see and interact with the same entities, regardless which administrator account they use or regardless of whom has started the search process.
+Both the search process and the result it produces are unique within the Confluence instance and all Confluence administrators see and interact with the same entities, regardless which administrator account they use or regardless of whom has started the search process.
 If the process has been started from one administrator user session and is currently in progress, this can be seen running and can even be cancelled by any other administrator entering the screen from a different user session.
-Once the search process completed and the in-memory list of unused attachments built, it is available and can be viewed by all administrators entering the administration screen from any user session.
+Once the search process has been completed and the in-memory list of unused attachments has been built, it is persisted in the database and can be viewed by all administrators entering the administration screen from any other administrator user session.

 The only purpose of listening for these events is for taking attachments out of the list in case they become referenced by links or embedded as